pydio/pydio-sdk-python/README.md

 pydio-sdk-python
 ================

 Python SDK to communicate with Pydio backend.

+The master branch in Python 3 should be up to date and documented.
+The Python 2 branch exists for backward compatibility and transition.

 Installation instructions
 =========================